openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :alt: An in-progress peer assessment.
    :width: 500

 You assess other learners' responses by selecting options in the rubric, in the same way you assessed the sample responses in the :ref:`learn to assess responses<Learn to Assess Responses>` step.
 Additionally, this step has a field below the rubric where you can provide comments about the learner's responses.

-.. note:: Some assessments have an additional **Comments** field for one or more of the assessment's individual criteria.
+.. note:: Some assessments might have a **Comments** field for one or more of the assessment's individual criteria.
 You can enter up to 300 characters in these fields.
 In the following image, both criteria have a **Comments** field.
 There is also a field for overall comments on the